On Bitcoin and Red Balloons: New Reward Schemes

 \subsection{The Basic Building Blocks: Almost-Uniform Schemes}

 The $(\beta,\mathcal H)$-almost-uniform scheme pays the authorizing node in a chain of length $h$ a reward of $1+\beta \cdot (\mathcal H-h+1)$.
 The rest of the nodes in the chain get a reward of $\beta$.
 If the chain length is greater than $\mathcal H$ no node receives a reward.
 The idea behind giving the authorizing node a reward of $1+\beta \cdot (\mathcal H-h+1)$ is to mimic the reward that the node would have gotten if it duplicated itself $\mathcal H-h$ times.
 Therefore, we can assume that no node duplicates itself before trying to authorize the transaction, and focus only on duplication before sending to its children.
+Figure~\ref{fig_uniform} illustrates the reward scheme.

 \begin{theorem} Let $d\geq 3$.
 Suppose that the number of seeds is $t\geq 7$ and in addition there are initially at least $2\beta^{-1}+ 6$ nodes except the $t$ seeds that are aware of the transaction.
-Then, information propagation and no duplication are the only strategies that always survive iterated removal of weakly dominated strategies in the $(\beta,\mathcal H)$-almost-uniform scheme, for every node at depth $\mathcal H$.
-Furthermore, there is an elimination order in which these strategies are the only ones that survive.
+In the $(\beta,\mathcal H)$-almost-uniform scheme only profiles of strategies in which every node of depth at most $\mathcal H$ never duplicates and always propagates information survive in {\em every} iterated removal of weakly dominated strategies.
+Furthermore, there is an elimination order in which {\em only} these profiles of strategies survive.
 The total payment is $1+\mathcal H\cdot \beta$. \end{theorem}

 While the $2\beta^{-1}+ 6$ additional nodes that are aware the transaction are not necessarily seeds, for now, one can think about them as additional seeds.
 The Hybrid scheme will exploit this extra flexibility to simultaneously obtain low overhead and small number of seeds.
 Before proving the theorem, let us mention two of its applications: